-This beautiful Baroque church has an 18th century tower measuring 75.6 metre high making it one of the most iconic structures in the city.
+This beautiful Baroque church has an 18th-century tower measuring 75.6 meter high making it one of the most iconic structures in the city.
 Inspired by the campaniles of Tuscany, it can be seen from all corners of the city.
-If you’ve a head for heights, climb the 240 steps to the top to admire the views over Porto and the Douro Valley.
+If you have a head for heights, climb the 240 steps to the top to admire the views over Porto and the Douro Valley.

 Marvel at the McDonald’s in Liberdade Square

 Don’t worry, you read that right!
 The McDonald’s in Liberdade Square is the most beautiful McDonald’s in the world as it’s located inside what was once the Café Imperial, a renowned 1930’s Art Deco coffee shop.
 Step inside through the entrance that’s adorned by a giant bronze eagle and enjoy your burger sitting beneath crystal chandeliers and besides stained-glass windows.

 Church of the Convent of Saint Francis

 Built in 1425, this was the last Gothic monument to be built in the city and is one of the most beautiful churches in the world.
 Its most dazzling feature is the Baroque interior in which all of the ornate surfaces, everything from the walls, pillars, vaults, arches, and ceiling have been sculpted or painted and decorated with gold leaf to form golden angels and cherubs, golden birds, and golden foliage throughout, it’s certainly a sight to sit back and admire.

 Note – Photography is not allowed inside the church but this shouldn’t deter you from going to see inside anyway, take it all in with your eyes rather than capturing a bad snapshot.